We were finders

 Usually the sound of a tornado depends on what it is hitting, its size, intensity, closeness and other factors.
 This time the mass of wind produced by the influx of power wasn’t hitting anything, it was just swirling around them blowing their clothes and skin fiercely.
 The most definitive sound was a continuous rumble, almost like a close by train.
 Sometimes some would think that the tornado produced a loud whooshing sound, like that of a waterfall or of open car windows while driving very fast.
 But it was not as bad as it could’ve been, that tornado could have sped through civilisation and tornadoes which are tearing through densely populated areas would have produced all kinds of loud noises at once, which collectively may have made a tremendous roar, and caused a wide range of damage and destruction.

 Everyone, from both sides, was blown away and in the centre there stood Gwen (a poor, raging girl) unleashing everything that she had on to the world.
 Power was just pouring off of her and if she didn’t stop or someone didn’t stop her soon, she would not only destroy everything and everyone, but destroy herself.
+The people around her, the King and the William's who had been called back, looked on with puzzled eyes.
+They had to do something.
+Anything.

-Rob, and the brave soul that he possess’, stepped forward.
+Rob, and the brave soul that he possessed, stepped forward.
 “What are you doing?”
 Sebastian, hissed and shouted at the same time.
 Rob just shot him a look that basically said ‘what does it look like I’m doing?’

 “You can’t go in that power storm you’ll be killed,” Melanie shouted in reply to his look.

 “They’re right, Robin if you do this there is no guarantee that you or Merlin’s daughter will come out alive, the power is too great,” King Arthur shouted to him.
+His eyes were fixed on the spiritual form of his long gone friend, Merlin who was in the centre kneeling and crying over his dying love.

 He was preparing to run and he could feel his siblings and his parents hand on his arms trying to restrain him, stop him, but it didn’t work.